Order Tracking

 When communicating with customers, they prefer to be overcommunicated as they can choose what they want to read.

-When things go wrong, they want to deal with the company they bought the item from, not the carrier, as well they would hope that there are contingency plans and good customer support in place.
+When things go wrong, they want to deal with the company they bought the item from, not the carrier.

 Final Thoughts